Skip to main content

 1. XML format:

 You can check webhook delivery status and errors in Metoro Logs view.
 This provides visibility into successful deliveries and any issues encountered.
-Go to the Logs page and filter by envrionment=metoro-internal and service.name=metoro-webhooks to see webhook notifications that are successfully sent or failed with errors.
+Go to the Logs page and filter by environment=metoro-internal and service.name=metoro-webhooks to see webhook notifications that are successfully sent or failed with errors.